bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

   **Figure 2: Number of lines of response from LLM's for iterative summarization across a sample of experiments from {gpt-4o, gpt-3.5-turbo} and temperatures of {0.0, 0.5, 1.0} and two different prompts.**

-In this chart, I only included a sample because all of the other experiments were pretty boring -- they just mirrored the majority, which were able to retain all 100 lines of facts.
+In this chart I only included a sample because all of the other experiments were pretty boring -- they just mirrored the majority, which were able to retain all 100 lines of facts.
 The two outliers were :code:`gpt-3.5-turbo` with the rephrasing prompt and :code:`gpt-4o` with the summary prompt, both at